open-lab-app/open-lap-api/README.md

     "/users": {
       "post": {
         "summary": "creates a new User",
         "description": "This creates a new user.
-It requires a valid\ninvitation token, which is generated at the\ninvitation step", "operationId": "createUser",
+It requires a valid\ninvitation token, which is generated at the\ninvitation step\n", "operationId": "createUser",
         "parameters": [
           {